 Finally, I found a plus side to the summer heat.
 It's currently sitting on my windowsill.

-True to its name, crème fraîche has roots in France.
+As its name suggests, crème fraîche has roots in France.
 Historically, it was fresh cow's cream left out of refrigeration to become sour.
 The naturally occurring bacteria cultures would not only prevent it from spoiling, but would work to thicken and acidify the cream.

 Since today, our dairy is pasteurized (if not ultra-pasteurized), we have to introduce outside lactic culture to make crème fraiche.
 Lucky for us, two inexpensive dairy-section neighbors have just what we need: buttermilk and yogurt.